break-stuff/cem-tools/packages/solidjs-integration/README.md

   exclude?: string[];
   /** The property name from the component object that you would like to use for the description of your component */ descriptionSrc?: "description" | "summary" | string;
+  /** Indicates if the component classes are a default export rather than a named export */ defaultExport?: boolean;
   /** Displays the slot section of the element description */ hideSlotDocs?: boolean;
   /** Displays the event section of the element description */